bpftrace/bpftrace/docs/stdlib.md

 bpftrace doesn’t read past the length of the shortest string.

 The use of the `==` and `!=` operators is recommended over calling `strncmp` directly.

+### strstr

+Compares whether the string haystack contains the string needle.

+If needle is contained then true is returned, else false is returned.

 ### system